tmathis720/Hydra/src/equation/docs/about_equation.md

 The proposed integration plan enhances the Hydra program by extending its capabilities to solve a wider range of fluid dynamics problems, including energy conservation and turbulence modeling.
 The modular design ensures that the program remains flexible and maintainable, facilitating future expansions and adaptations.

-By following the detailed implementation steps and recommendations provided, the Hydra program will evolve into a more powerful and versatile tool for computational fluid dynamics simulations, suitable for complex geophysical applications and beyond.
+By carefully handling boundary conditions, validating mesh geometry, and following best practices in computational fluid dynamics software development, the Hydra program will evolve into a more powerful and versatile tool for simulations, suitable for complex geophysical applications and beyond.

 ---